UBC-FRESH/dbhdistfit/docs/howto/hps_workflow.md

 - Expose distribution filters and parameter previews in the CLI.
 - Add worked examples for censored inventories and DataLad-backed datasets.
 - Integrate notebook tutorials mirroring the published reproducibility bundles.
+- Prepare a FAIR HPS dataset bundle (see {doc}`howto/hps_dataset`) sourced from the BC PSP compilations to support end-to-end parity tests.